They’re everywhere. Our obsession with them started with mobile phones while sending/receiving text messages.

 Brent Hieggelke (Urban Airship’s chief marketing officer) describes the smartphone home screen perfectly – “the most valuable real estate on the planet.”

 But these precious push messages also bring an added responsibility with them.
 You can spam people’s email, but they will mostly get filtered and not reach their inbox.
 Not a good marketing strategy.

 But just send a couple of annoying/irrelevant push notifications and you get your app deleted.

 Because it requires effort to go to Settings->Notification Center->tweak preferences for your app.

 So you definitely need to rock in sending push notifications from your app when using emojis as a media marketing strategy.

 Studies show that consumer buying is influenced strongly by emotions rather than information and logic.

 So what do you think is an effective strategy to announce discounts on your products?

 Yep you guessed it right.

-It’s using emoticons in your push notifications.
+It’s using emoticons in your push notifications as social media marketing.